BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Silent payments introduce a new technical model that separates payment information based on their purpose.

-For eg: the static address is only shared with senders who use it to make payments.
-Below is a summary of the keys & addresses i
+For example: the static address is only shared with senders who use it to make payments.
+Payment detection is done with a separate scan key and doesn't use the static address at all.
+Here are the main components of this new model:

 | Component       |Used by         | Purpose |
 |:-------------|:------------------|:------|